 - 1. Students have passed the examination of the study programme if they have passed all units of study which form part of the study programme, as referred to in Article 15.
 (Section 7.10 of the WHW.) - 2.
 The certificate will only be given after it has been established that the student is enrolled and has paid his tuition fees for all the enrolment years.
 (Section 7.11 of the WHW.) - 3.
 After successful completion of the examination, the Examination Board awards the certificate.
 The certificate is dated on the date of the student's final academic activity (test or assessment).
 The certificate of a study programme comes with a diploma supplement.
 This diploma supplement may include mention of a student's board activities (see Article 11).
-Students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement.

-The Examination Board will determine that the student has passed within a maximum of eight calendar weeks after the last academic activity (test or assessment).

-If the student wishes for the certificate to be dated later, the student must postpone the completion of his final academic activity (test or assessment).

-- 4. The certificate is signed on behalf of the Examination Board by the (deputy) chairman, the (deputy) secretary, the candidate and, if applicable, an external expert.
+Students who have served as members of the Examination Appeals Board may also request that activity to be included on their diploma supplement. - The Examination Board will determine that the student has passed within a maximum of eight calendar weeks after the last academic activity (test or assessment). - If the student wishes for the certificate to be dated later, the student must postpone the completion of his final academic activity (test or assessment). - 4.
+The certificate is signed on behalf of the Examination Board by the (deputy) chairman, the (deputy) secretary, the candidate and, if applicable, an external expert.
 (Section 7.11 of the WHW).
-On behalf of the Executive Board, the Examination Board also confers on the student the degree of the study programme if the student has taken the associate degree programme or the study programme examination - For the study programme's examination the Master of Arts degree is awarded. - 5.
-The award ceremony takes place at a time decided by the institute. - 6.
-The certificates of students whose performance has been extraordinary will state the distinctions referred to below. - The distinction 'cum laude' is the highest degree possible. - Students will be awarded the distinction 'cum laude' if they meet the following criteria: - The average of all portfolio assessments is a score of 8 or higher. - 7.
+On behalf of the Executive Board, the Examination Board also confers on the student the degree of the study programme if the student has taken the associate degree programme or the study programme examination - For the study programme's examination the Master of Science degree is awarded. - 5.
+The award ceremony takes place at a time decided by the institute. - The certificates of students whose performance has been extraordinary will state the distinctions referred to below. - The distinction 'cum laude' is the highest degree possible. - Students will be awarded the distinction 'cum laude' if they meet the following criteria: - The student has obtained an average of 8 or more and every grade is at least a 7. - Students will be awarded the distinction 'with merit' if they meet the following criteria: - The student has obtained at least a 9 for his graduation project. - 7.
 The Executive Board reports to DUO the students that have passed the examination of the study programme.